 Happy, moisturized skin is possible in the Winter, so read on to discover my list of favorite (waterless) winter skin products, how I use them, and why they are so effective.

 Gone are the days when "face" and "oil" cause anxiety.
 The older I get, the more generously I use oils and waterless products on my face.
 In fact, I rarely feel like the skin on my face is happy unless it has soaked up a quality face oil or serum.
-To cleanse my face during Winter, I'm more inclined to use a gentle oil cleanser over a gel or soap because it feels less drying and more gentle.
+To cleanse my face during Winter, I'm more inclined to use a oil cleanser over a gel or soap because it feels less drying and more gentle.
 If you've followed us for a while, you know that we love to use Zoe Organics Belly Oil on our faces too.
 If you take a look at the ingredients list you will know why.
 It is full of potent, organic cold pressed oils like pumpkin seed, grape seed, rose hip and tamanu.
-I love oils like jojoba and argan because they mimic our skin’s natural sebum and feel so natural on the skin instead of heavy and greasy.
+I love base oils like jojoba and argan because they mimic our skin’s natural sebum and feel so natural on the skin instead of heavy and greasy.

 For the next level of moisture and protection, I use Zoe Organics Cream.
-Zoe Organics Cream is a waterless product is made from organic shea butter and beautiful unrefined oils of rose hip, avocado and soothing calendula extract.
+Zoe Organics Cream is a waterless product, made from organic shea butter and beautiful unrefined oils of rose hip, avocado and soothing calendula extract.
 I think of this Cream as a rich conditioner for both face and body.
 A very small amount is adequate for most, and it can be applied to damp skin.
-Always rub product between clean hands to warm to an oil before applying.
+Always rub product between clean hands and warm to an oil before applying.
 Then cup each side of your face with your hands and press the product into your skin.
 If you aren’t used to using waterless products on your face and body, it may take a bit of getting used to, but you will soon appreciate the benefits!
 I use it alone, or in combination with a face oil.
-It can be used in several different ways depending on the other products used or the desired level of moisture.
+It can be used in several different ways depending on the other products used or the desired level of coverage.